Sticks111/cs50-finance-1/README.md

 ## Getting Started

+Install Flask and activate environment.
-Install Flask and install requirements.txt by executing the below into the console:
+Install requirements.txt by executing the below into the console within the project folder:

 ```
 pip install -r requirements.txt